 Barcelona is one of the most amazing cities I’ve ever lived in.
 The food is amazing, the beach is close by, the nightlife is great, and siestas are real.

 4: You can travel around Europe on the weekends

 Usually TEFL teachers work Monday-Friday so many of us enjoy traveling on the weekends.
 A flight to Paris or Milan can cost as little as 20 euros round-trip!
 In 5 months of living here I have already traveled to 6 different countries.

 5: You’ll gain references from professional English speakers

 Not only are the TEFL teachers there to help, they want you to grow and be successful.
 They have a lot of insight about teaching abroad and can help you find jobs if you need them.

 6: You’ll live a couple miles away from the Mediterranean Sea

 Bright, blue waters, beach volleyball, and mojitos delivered right to your towel.
 That is all.

-Reason 8: You’ll build your resume with a unique experience overbroad
+8: You’ll build your resume with a unique experience abroad

 It’s been said that employers love seeing ‘TEFL Certified’ on your resume because it shows that you are a risk-taker, you’re adaptable, and you’re more used to hearing and working with other languages.